lucamaro/docker-opendcim/README.md

 ## Usage

-To build container, customize DBPASS variable in Makefile, then use the command below:
+To build container, customize DBPASS and PORT variable in Makefile, then use the command below:

     $ make build

-To run container use the command below:
+To run container **only for the first time** use the command below:

-    $ make run
+    $ make init

+This will create dcimdb (mariadb instance), dcim container and dcim_backup named volume.

 ## Accessing the opendcim applications: